Hike to Hotel Everest View

 Trekking during the monsoon season (June-August) can be challenging due to heavy rainfall, which makes the trail slippery and reduces visibility.
 The winter season (December-February) also presents challenges with snow-covered paths and colder temperatures.
 Nonetheless, with the appropriate equipment and also prep work, trekking is possible during these seasons.

-Traveling during autumn, particularly in October, provides the opportunity to witness the renowned Mani Rimdu festival.
+Traversing during autumn, particularly in October, provides the opportunity to witness the renowned Mani Rimdu festival.
 This 19-day Buddhist festival, celebrated in monasteries like Tengboche Monastery, offers a unique cultural experience with colorful ceremonies, masked dances, and religious rituals.

 In summary, spring and autumn are the optimal seasons for the EBC trek due to excellent visibility.
 The trek is approximately 130 kilometers round trip, requiring 5 to 6 hours of trekking each day.

-Alternative & Difficulty Level of Everest Base Camp Trek
+Difficulty Level of Everest Base Camp Trek

 The trek to Everest Base Camp (EBC) is moderately complex.
 You don't need any prior trekking expertise because the trail is marked as moderate.
 However, trekkers should be aware that they will be hiking up and down an uneven terrain with steep snowy routes, ridges, and rocky paths, for 12 days, carrying their bag pack for an average of 5-6 hours every day.
 Even seasoned climbers prepare for such a difficulty ahead of time.
 The vistas along the way are well worth the effort.

 The trek requires a high level of endurance.
-Regular exercises such as walking and aerobics can help maintain your body’s stamina.
-Given the lower oxygen levels at higher altitudes, cardiovascular activities, and hill training can be beneficial in preparing for the changing trail conditions.
+Regular exercises such as walking and aerobics can help maintain your body's stamina.
+Given the lower oxygen levels at higher altitudes, cardiovascular activities and hill training can be beneficial in preparing for the changing trail conditions.
 At such a high altitude, acquiring Acute Mountain Sickness (AMS) is a risk.
 As a result, standard altitude safety precautions must be followed.
-Continuing walking at an increasing altitude will produce AMS symptoms, so it is recommended to stop and acclimatize in Namche Bazaar.
-Climbing less than 600 meters each day is encouraged.
-Medications like Diamox, which acts as a respiratory stimulant, can help prevent AMS.
-While it’s possible to trek alone in the Everest region, it’s not recommended due to the high altitude and potential risks such as altitude sickness and other mountain hazards.
+Continuing to walk at an increasing altitude will produce AMS symptoms, so it is recommended that you stop and acclimate in Namche Bazaar.
+Ascending less than 600 meters each day is encouraged.

 To be able to trek through Everest base camp & Everest High Passes Trek without difficulty, you'll need a certain level of energy and endurance.
 As most of the trek is above 3500 meters, acute mountain sickness is a distinct possibility.
 While most people may only experience minor discomfort, a small percentage may require special attention.